krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 That's why it's recommended not to use unnecessary Actions in Spark programs.
 Double-check the code and remove or comment Actions you wrote for debugging/testing in your Spark program.

-One key point to improve performance when the same dataframe is being referred to in multiple places is to cache that dataframe.
+One key point to improve performance when the same dataframe is being referred to in multiple places is to __cache that dataframe__.
-Spark has two functions to cache dataframe: cache() and persist().
+Spark has two functions to cache dataframe: __cache() and persist()__.
 RDD's cache() function default saves the dataframe to memory while the persist() function is used to store dataframe at the user-defined storage level.

 Spark SQL can cache tables using an in-memory columnar format by calling spark.catalog.cacheTable("tableName") or dataFrame.cache().